-- 2.1 Keep written (or online) records of Safeguarding and welfare concerns and ensure a standalone file is created as necessary for children with safeguarding concerns. - 2.2 Schools should have at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home. - 2.3 Maintain a chronology of significant incidents for each child with safeguarding concerns, including a record of decisions made and the reasons for those decisions.
-(KCSIE 2023 Page 19, paragraph 68-69) - 2.4 Ensure such records are kept confidentially and securely and separate from the child's educational record.
-Please refer to Information Sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers July 2018
+- 2.1 Keep written (or online) records of Safeguarding and welfare concerns and ensure a stand-alone file is created as necessary for children with safeguarding concerns. - 2.2 Schools should have at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home.

-2.5 When a child leaves the school, the Designated Safeguarding Lead should make contact with the Designated Safeguarding Lead at the new school and ensure that the safeguarding file is forwarded to the receiving school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the child arrives (KCSIE 2023 page 32, paragraph 122-123 & Annexe C Page 167).
-Evidence should be retained to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
-Where a parent elects to remove their child from the school roll to home educate, the school will pass any safeguarding records to the Education Social Welfare Service.
+- 2.3 Maintain a chronology of significant incidents for each child with safeguarding concerns, including a record of decisions made and the reasons for those decisions.
+(KCSIE 2024 Page 21, paragraph 66-67) - 2.4 Ensure such records are kept confidentially and securely and separate from the child's educational record.
+Please refer to Information Sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers July 2018 - 2.5 When a child leaves the school, the Designated Safeguarding Lead should make contact with the Designated Safeguarding Lead at the new school and ensure that the safeguarding file is forwarded to the receiving school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the child arrives (KCSIE 2024 page 35, paragraph 121-122 & Annexe C Page 170) The designated safeguarding lead should ensure secure transit, and confirmation of receipt should be obtained.
+For schools, this should be transferred separately from the main pupil file.
+Receiving schools and colleges should ensure key staff such as designated safeguarding leads and special educational needs co-ordinators (SENCO's) or the named persons with oversight for special educational needs and disability (SEND) in a college, are aware as required.